woliveiras/.github/README.md

 Simple template for starting projects with GitHub Actions, funding, issue and pull request template and Dependabot.

 > Don't forget to write a awesome README for your project.
+>
+> Maybe this website can be useful to do your README: [makeareadme.com](https://www.makeareadme.com/)

 ## How to use this template